jackzbazuka/a-star-visualization/README.md

 # A-star-pathfinding-visualization
 Visualisation of A-star pathfinding algorithm

+A-star is an algorithm to traverse graph and search a path between two nodes with minimum cost.

 Processing is a library for visual arts, built for learning to code visually.

 This is a processing sketch made in java edition.
 So in order to run it you have to download it from [here](https://processing.org/download/).